h14k3r/Obsidan/SQLi.md

 ## Types

 #### inband
-  error && union
+  1.error  2.union
-  > Attacker uses the same communication channels to launch the attach & gather the results of the attack
+  > Attacker uses the same communication channels to launch the attack & gather the results of the attack

 #### blind
   boolean && time